Rich fudge brownies swirled with creamy and rich cheesecake.

 Cheesecake

-- Preheat the oven to 350°F / 175°C. Butter and line an 8" square pan with parchment paper.
+- Preheat the oven to 350°F / 175°C. Butter and line an 8×4" loaf pan with parchment paper.

-- In a medium sized microwave safe bowl, melt together the butter and chocolate chips in 30 second intervals, stirring in between each interval until the mixture is smooth.
+- In a medium sized microwave safe bowl, melt together the butter and 90g chocolate chips in 30 second intervals, stirring in between each interval until the mixture is smooth.

-- Whisk in the cocoa powder.
+- Immediately whisk in the cocoa powder and sugar.

-- Bake the brownies for 35-40 minutes, until they are set on the edges and only slightly wobble in the center.
+- Bake the brownies for 28-33 minutes, until they are set on the edges and only slightly wobble in the center.

 - Allow the brownies to fully come to room temperature, then slice, serve, and enjoy!